mrahhal/my-keyboard-layout/README.md

 I'll try to keep this updated with my changes differing from Oryx layout.

+- Custom LED indicator lights depending on the active layers.
+I have a number of alternative language layers I don't switch to often, but these need to be low so that they can still access MO layers.
+This setup made the LED indicators useless for the most part.
+This change implements a custom lighting behavior for these LEDs to be more useful.
+- Ensure numlock is turned on on layer switches for numpad to work correctly.
 - Apply [Hold On Other Key Press](https://docs.qmk.fm/#/tap_hold?id=hold-on-other-key-press) per key for:
   - Enter/LT
   - Backspace/LT
   - TAB/GUI
-- Custom LED indicator lights depending on the active layers.
-I have a number of alternative language layers I don't switch to often, but these need to be low so that they can still access MO layers.
-This setup made the LED indicators useless for the most part.
-This change implements a custom lighting behavior for these LEDs to be more useful.
 - Key overrides:
   - SHIFT+BSPC -> DEL
   - SHIFT+Numpad keys -> Fn keys (avoids the need for an even additional layer just for the fn keys to take the place of number keys)